American Airlines Looking To Hire 400 Full-Time Employees In Miami To Work From Home

-MIAMI (CBSMiami) – American Airlines announced Wednesday it will be adding 600 full-time reservation agents to their Miami operation.
+MIAMI (CBSMiami) – American Airlines has announced it will be adding 600 full-time reservation agents to its Miami operation.

-The company said it already has 200 new representatives in training, and that their goal is to hire 400 more in the next couple of months.READ MORE: How To Help The People Of Ukraine
+The company said it already has 200 new representatives in training, and that their goal is to hire 400 more in the next couple of months.READ MORE: Miami Police Officer Resigns Following Internal Affairs Investigation Over Rough Arrest Of Handcuffed Woman

 New hires for the position would be working from home, assisting customers with their travel needs, including providing schedules, fares and providing flight information.